francoisgeorgy/led-cube-python/src/cpp/mapper/README.md

 How to update the pixel-mapper
 ------------------------------

-Copy `pixel-mapper.cc` in `/home/cube/rpi-rgb-led-matrix/lib/` .

-And do :
+Copy the new mapper in the rpi-rgb-matrix library :

+    cd /home/cube
+    cp python/src/cpp/mapper/pixel-mapper.cc rpi-rgb-led-matrix/lib/

+Compile the new mapper :

 (note: do _not_ do that in a python venv.)